DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ## Impostor Syndrome

-_Impostor syndrome (also known as impostor phenomenon, fraud syndrome or the impostor experience) is a concept describing individuals who are marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a &#34;fraud&#34;._ [wikipedia](https://en.wikipedia.org/wiki/Impostor_syndrome)
+_Impostor syndrome (also known as impostor phenomenon, fraud syndrome or the impostor experience) is a concept describing individuals who are marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a "fraud"._ [wikipedia](https://en.wikipedia.org/wiki/Impostor_syndrome)

 This happens all the time to a lot of people, and can be very damaging to your career.